dmlc/dgl/examples/pytorch/metapath2vec/metapath2vec.md

 | Micro-F1 | 0.9279 | 0.9319 | 0.9346 | 0.9356 | 0.9361 | 0.9365 | 0.9365 | 0.9365 | 0.9367 | 0.9369 |

 Note that:

-Testing files are available in "label 2" file;

 The above are results listed in the paper, in real experiments, exact numbers might be slightly different: